ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

 const settings=JSON.parse(fs.readFileSync("./settings.json", "utf8"));
 ```

-however, this one looks a lot different than the previous two. this is because this is javascript, and the last few were Python.
+however, this one looks a lot different than the previous two. this is because this is JavaScript, and the last few were Python.
 This is one thing that I didn't love doing, as it can be kind of confusing.
 We get the `sequential.js` module, that we wrote, as well as the builtin `fs` (file system) and `path` (file path) modules. we also get the settings from our `settings.json` file.

-the next few lines are essentialy the same as what we did in Python to load in the prompts.
+the next few lines are essentially the same as what we did in Python to load in the prompts.
 ```js
 let samplesArray = fs
     .readFileSync(settings.samplePath)